 The e-Stewards® Standard for Responsible Recycling and Reuse of Electronic Equipment© is a comprehensive set of performance requirements created specifically for the electronics recycling and asset recovery industries, and other processors, set into the framework of the global environmental management system standard known as ISO 14001.

-ISO 14001 is fully integrated into the e-Stewards Standard, resulting in dual certification to both ISO 14001 and the e-Stewards Standard in one audit process.
-Version 2 of the e-Stewards Standard contains ISO 14001:2004, while Version 3 contains ISO 14001:2015.
+ISO 14001 is fully integrated into the e-Stewards Standard, resulting in a dual certification to both ISO 14001 and the e-Stewards Standard in one audit process.

 - international waste trade laws (Basel Convention and OECD treaties)